PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 • Silicone sealant (marine grade)

-• Split loom wire covering (optional but recommended)
+• Split loom wire covering or garden hose for cable protection

 Tools Required: